Greek debt talks to resume Wednesday in Athens

 The strike brought the Athens metro to a standstill on Tuesday and no ferries left from its main ports.
 Journalists walked off the job and buses only ran for part of the day.

-Strikes and protests last year did not make the government budge from the austerity path required by its lenders in return for aid, and Papademos has vowed to do what it takes to avoid a disorderly default.
+Strikes and protests last year did not make the government budge from the austerity path required by its lenders in return for aid, and technocrat Prime Minister Lucas Papademos has vowed to do what it takes to avoid a disorderly default.

 But analysts say "a silent anger" is growing among ordinary Greeks.
 If sacrifices do not bear fruit and if the new government fails to meet targets, protests may attract a higher turnout and get violent again.